- For health professionals

 This page is for consumers – if you’re a Tasmanian health professional and want to know more about the GP-led respiratory clinics, please click here.

-Primary Health Tasmania has helped set up four GP-led respiratory clinics across Tasmania as part of our role in the Australian Government’s response to the coronavirus pandemic.
+Primary Health Tasmania has helped set up GP-led respiratory clinics across Tasmania as part of our role in the Australian Government’s response to the coronavirus pandemic.

 These clinics will see, test (if needed) and treat at no cost the 80 per cent of people with coronavirus (otherwise known as COVID-19) who experience mild to moderate symptoms.